maroba/findiff/README.md

 # findiff
-A Python package for finite difference numerical derivatives in 1D, 2D and 3D.
+A Python package for finite difference numerical derivatives in any number of dimensions.

 ## Usage